ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - Deletes from the 'app_groups' status parameter the names of the application groups specified in the different 'app_group_del' elements.

    - Adds to the 'app_groups' status parameter the names of the application groups specified in the different 'app_group_add' elements.

-After having updated the group-configuration resource, from then on the Group Manager relies on the new group configuration to build the Joining Response message defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.
+After having updated the group-configuration resource, from then on the Group Manager relies on the new group configuration to build the Joining Response message defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}, when handling the joining of a new group member.

 Finally, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
 The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.